Framing Instability in LLM Ethical Stance: Auditing Negation Sensitivity in Moral Dilemmas: Background

 The framing literature in cognitive psychology provides additional relevant background.
 Tversky and Kahneman~\cite{tversky1981framing} established that human decisions depend not just on outcomes but on how outcomes are described.
 Binz and Schulz~\cite{binz2023using} demonstrate that framing effects documented in human cognition persist in LLMs.
-Finally, Chen et al.~\cite{chen2025source} show that source framing triggers systematic bias in language model outputs.
+Finally, Germani and Spitale~\cite{germani2025source} show that source framing triggers systematic bias in language model outputs.
 The question our audit addresses is whether negation, specifically, produces framing effects, and whether those effects are large enough to matter for deployment.
-Most prior work on prompt sensitivity conflates semantic and syntactic variation, making it difficult to isolate specific failure modes.
-We hold semantic content constant while varying only polarity, enabling measurement of this specific negation-specific fragility independent of other prompt effects.
+Most prior work on prompt sensitivity varies wording in ways whose semantic consequences are uncharacterized, making instability difficult to interpret: if two paraphrases might legitimately be read differently, divergent responses are not evidence of failure.
+Our manipulation is minimal and its semantics are exact.
+The two polarities of a proposal stand in a known logical relation to a single underlying question, so the coherent response pattern is specified in advance and, for these minimal pairs, any deviation is attributable to the handling of polarity itself rather than to uncontrolled prompt effects.